FR PETER McVERRY

 Integrity: It’s in our DNA

-The empathy and conviction of our graduates make us what we are.
+The empathy, dedication and conviction of our graduates make us what we are.
 Their passion to change the world changes us.

-Fr Peter McVerry was awarded the UCD Alumni Award in Science in 2015 for dedicating his life to fighting poverty and homelessness.
+Fr Peter McVerry, a beacon of hope for many, was rightfully the UCD Alumni Award in Science in 2015 for dedicating his life to fighting poverty and homelessness.

 He is known for his lifelong dedication to the troubled youth of inner-city Dublin.
 After graduating from UCD with a Science degree in 1969, he has campaigned tirelessly on issues of justice, poverty and homelessness.